-Mental Health and Addictions
+Mental Health and Addiction

-The links between homelessness and mental health and addictions issues are well-established in the research literature.
-Though the incidence of mental health or addictions issues are significant risk factors, they do not automatically result in homelessness.
-Similarly, homelessness and associated complications can also exacerbate existing mental health issues or contribute to substance abuse as a coping mechanism.
+The links between homelessness and mental health and addiction issues are well-established in the research literature.
+Though the incidence of mental health or addiction issues are significant risk factors, they do not automatically result in homelessness.
+Similarly, homelessness and associated complications can also exacerbate existing mental health issues or contribute to substance use as a coping mechanism.